Scholarships

 In addition to filling out the application above, each applicant must provide:

 1. A typewritten statement not to exceed 500 words.
-Your essay should address:
+Your essay should include:

-• How this internship benefits you in your future education or professional career
+• How you hope the internship will benefit you in your future education or professional career

 • Any special financial information you would like the board to consider